Physiotherapy for TMJ Dysfunction in Edmonton

 Why Does My TMJ (Jaw) Hurt?

 There can be many reasons why your TMJ (jaw) hurts.
 It could be a result of something simple like stress, jaw clenching, grinding your teeth, chewing gum too often or even poor posture.
 Your jaw pain could also be related to something more complicated like an underlying arthritic or metabolic condition.
-In some cases, the pain could even be due to an injury to the jaw (even many years down the line).
-If you are having jaw pain make sure you see your dentist, medical doctor, chiropractor or physiotherapist for an assessment and to discuss treatment options.
+In some cases, jaw pain may result from an old injury, even years later.
+If you experience pain, visit a dentist, medical doctor, chiropractor, or physiotherapist for an assessment and treatment options.

 What Are The Symptoms of TMJ?